-Duration : 3hrsMarks :100Weightage : 50%
+So cheme of SEE Question Pa nper(100 Marks) Duration: 3hrs Marks :100 Weightage: 50%

-1 1 1 The question paper should cover the entire contents of the syllabus.

-• Total questions to be set an TWO units' questions are a , e for any THREE units and remaining
+- The question paper should cover the entire contents of the syllabus. - Total questions to be set are FIVE, which have internal choice for any THREE units and remaining TWO units' questions are compulsory. - The students should answer 5 full questions - Each unit carries equal marks of 20.

-1

-• Each unit carries equal mat 1 6 2 0